jonwalstedt/vigorjs.componentmanager/public/examples/examples.md

 ## Examples

-Here are some examples of how to use the componentManager.
+In the sidebar to the left are some examples of how to use the componentManager.